Facilitators: Jim Eagle & Adam Wasserman

 Members of the team have signed up with the GLobal Warming Express project to involve younger students in understanding the climate crisis and its solutions.
 The GWE after-school curriculum is as diverse as its student body.
 Climate science and general science form the backbone of the mentorship material, supplemented by mathematics, geography, history, civics, public speaking and performance skills, and sustainability training.

-The 350 Santa Fe Climate Action Simulation Team is currently participating in weekly, webinar-based training sessions with the creators of En-ROADS, an on-line, world-wide, climate simulation.
+Once the worst of the pandemic is behind us 350 Santa Fe Education and Simulation Team is planning on introducing webinar-based training sessions with En-ROADS, an on-line, world-wide, climate simulation software.
 En-ROADS allows testing policies for electrical generation, transportation, land use, agriculture, consumption, forest management, and other large-scale, societal activities.
 Simulation outputs include important climate parameters such as global temperature, sea level rise, and greenhouse gas emissions.
 The current goal is to use this climate simulation interactively with small groups to explore the effects of various climate policy actions in addressing climate change.
 The target audience would be activists and decision-makers in government, business, and civil society; or for anyone else who is concerned about how the choices we make today will influence the future, global environment.
-Contact Jim Eagle if you would like to learn more.
-Information on En-ROADS can be found at https://www.climateinteractive.org.